ajinkyap991/ackerman_pid_controller/readme.md

 Ajinkiya Parwekar:
-A Design and Manufacturing Engineer in the AMAV (Autonomous Micro Aerial Vehicle) team working design and manufacturing of an automonous quadrotor.
-He is pursuing a Master's in Robotics from University of Maryland and expected to graduate by Fall 2021.
-He has professional experience of 1 year as an Automation test Engineer in a firm from India.
+A Research Assistant working to design and manufacture an automonous quadrotor with the AMAV (Autonomous Micro Aerial Vehicle) team.
+He is pursuing a Master's in Robotics from the University of Maryland and is expected to be graduated by Fall 2021.
+He has professional experience of one year as an Automation test Engineer from a firm in India.
+He is avid read of books (especially Novels).
+Apart from studies he enjoy playing badminton and solving Rubik's cube blindfolded.

 Karan Sutradhar:
-A Research Assistant working with the Department of Mechanical Engineering, his research involves with developing Control Systems for operation under vacuum conditions.
-Also, he is a part of the AMAV (Autonomous Micro Aerial Vehicle) team working design and manufacturing of an automonous quadrotor.
-He is pursuing a Master's in Robotics from University of Maryland and expected to graduate by Fall 2021.
-He has professional experience of 3.4 years as an Industrial Robotics Engineer in two different firms from India.
+A Research Assistant working with the Department of Mechanical Engineering, his research involves building and developing Control Systems for thermal energy storage and their use in demand/response, energy trading.
+He is a part of the AMAV (Autonomous Micro Aerial Vehicle) team that builds the software for ARTag detection and Image segmentation in building of a automonous quadrotor.
+He is pursuing a Master's in Robotics from the University of Maryland and is expected to graduate by Fall 2021.
+He has professional experience of 3.4 years as an Industrial Robotics Engineer from two different firm in India.
+In his free time he enjoys playing traditional sports, swimming and he represented his country in the senior national football.